Assessment of Property Tax in Kolkata :

 Unit Area Assessment (UAA) System for determination of property tax is commenced, at present, for the Ward Number 001 to 141, with the final publication of Scheme in Official Gazette on 1st April, 2017.
 From 1st quarter of 2017, all properties within such wards have come under the new system and are required to be reassessed as per provisions of UAA System.
 However, if there is any assessment pending for the previous effective quarters with respect to any property, such assessment may be completed under the Annual Rateable Value (ARV) method of assessment that was prevalent prior to final publication of Scheme.
 A brief idea of two different systems for determination of property tax is as follows:-

 (A) Annual Rateable Value (ARV) method of assessment of Property Tax :

 Determination Of Annual Valuation(AV) :

-a) If the property is used by the owner himself, then "Reasonable Rental Method" is applied, i.e. from our database and comparing with similar premises, expected rent per month, which the property is capable of fetching, is determined.
-Then it is multiplied by 12 to arrive at Annual Rental Value and a 10% statutory maintenance allowance is subtracted to arrive at the Annual Valuation (rounded off to nearest ten rupees)
+a) If the property is used by the owner himself, "Reasonable Rental Method" is applied, i.e. from our database and comparing with similar premises, expected reasonable rent per month, which the property is capable of fetching, is determined.
+Then it is multiplied by 12 to arrive at Annual Rental Value and a 10% statutory allowance for maintenance is subtracted to arrive at the Annual Valuation (rounded off to nearest ten rupees)

-b)If the property is tenanted, then the actual monthly rent (including service charges if any) is multiplied by 12 less 10% statutory allowance to arrive at the Annual Valuation.
+b)If the property is tenanted, the actual monthly rent (including service charges and / or maintenance charges, if any) is multiplied by 12 less 10% statutory allowance to arrive at the Annual Valuation.

 c) In case of Theatre/Cinema halls 7.5% of the Gross Annual receipts (excluding taxes) is fixed as Annual Value for the Hall.